mr-samsul-alam/genius-choice/README.md

 * This is a Ed-Tech company's project
-* Here the live site link: https://genius-choice.netlify.app/
-* This Company offers different type's exciting courses
+* Here the live site link: https://genius-choice.netlify.app/ *This Company offers different type's exciting courses but user should log in to see this courses or Courses details.

-* Main focus of this company is sell there exciting courses
+Used tecnology
+#React Js
+#Matarial Ui
+#Firebase Auth